 - female genital mutilation

 Staying within the law

 Malaysia is a multicultural but predominantly Islamic country.
-There are conservative standards of dress and behaviour in many areas.
+There are conservative standards of dress and behaviour in many areas, including at religious sites.

-The Islamic holy month of Ramadan is expected to occur between mid-May and mid-June 2018.
+The Islamic holy month of Ramadan is expected to occur between early May and early June 2019.

 - Respect local traditions, customs, laws and religions at all times.

 - Find out what customs are at your destination.
 If in doubt, seek local advice.

 - Ensure your words or actions don't offend others' cultural or religious beliefs.

 - During Ramadan, take particular care to respect religious and cultural sensitivities, rules and customs.

 - If you aren't fasting during Ramadan, avoid eating, drinking and smoking in public and in the presence of people who are fasting.